Cash App review 2023

-Once you’re in, you’ll have an easy-to-navigate app with a few buttons that move you between the various functions: money transfer, a bank account with debit card, an investing account, an overview of your finances at Cash App and a referral tab that allows you to invite friends and pick up a $15 promotion for those who do sign up and fund an account.
+Once you’re in, you’ll have an easy-to-navigate app with a few buttons that move you between the various functions: money transfer, a bank account with debit card, an investing account, an overview of your finances at Cash App and a referral tab that allows you to invite friends and pick up a promotion for those who do sign up, fund an account and send cash.

 The app couldn’t be easier to use.
 And that can be a pro and a con: It’s so stripped-down that you’ll know exactly what to do as soon as you download and open the app, yet this design also means that it doesn’t offer more advanced functionality for complex things such as investing.
 Still, the app strikes a good balance, especially for beginners, without being too restrictive.

 It’s incredibly easy to get started with Cash App: Link your bank account and transfer money and you’re in.
 Or set up a direct deposit.
 Or download the app and request money from someone.
 Regardless of how you get started, it’s easy to maintain the account due to the low costs and no account minimum.

 To trade stocks, you’ll need just a dollar in your account, and of course you’ll be able to buy fractional shares.
 So you’ll be able to put your whole investment to work immediately, rather than having to purchase only in round shares.
 It’s a small feature that adds to the functionality.
 Stock and ETF trading doesn’t cost you any fees, in line with the industry’s shift to no commission, though Bitcoin trading will cost you extra, as explained below.